What Is The Projection Defense Mechanism And How It Works

 Like many of our modern psychological concepts, Freud was the one who popularized the theory of projection.
 He believed that all your thoughts, desires, and feelings would be projected to someone else if you could not accept that they were real.

 Since then, the idea of projection has been tailored and revised as the human mind develops.
 While many have their theories about it, it's accepted that people can project their problems onto someone else to avoid the blame.

 Why do people do it?
 It's because they can't admit they were at fault.

 Why Can't We Admit We're Wrong?

-To understand projection, you first need to realize why many people have a hard time admitting that they are in the wrong.
+To understand projection, you first need to know why many people have a hard time admitting that they are in the wrong.
 For some, it seems silly.
 Admitting you're wrong is a sign that you're honest and willing to learn from your mistakes while doubling down on your faults or mistakes makes you seem stubborn and unable to be self-aware.

-Perhaps it's some byproduct of our evolution that makes it hard to admit we were wrong, or maybe it's because humans naturally have an ego.
+Perhaps it's a byproduct of our evolution that makes it hard to admit we were wrong, or maybe it's because humans naturally have an ego.
 Here are some reasons why most people may have a hard time admitting they were wrong.